 We welcome your ideas and areas of special interest.
 We are an enthusiastic audience for your knowledge and your talents.
 Our children benefit by parents sharing their special interests and career talents.
 It is our objective to work closely with our parents and to create a “family friendly” environment.
 If you are interested in volunteer opportunities, please let the Director know.

 Conferences, Grading and Assessment

-Report cards will be sent home after each 10 week grading period.
-Parent-Teacher conferences will take place in the Fall and Spring semester.
-Lead teachers evaluate the progress of each child through extensive record keeping.
+Report cards will be sent home after each 12 week grading period.
+Parent-Teacher conferences will take place in the Fall and Spring semester or as needed.
+Lead teachers evaluate the progress of each child through extensive daily record keeping.
 We maintain individual records on the progress of every child in all areas of the Montessori environment including Academic, Social and Emotional Development, and Conduct.

-Children with delayed intellectual or social development skills are, with cooperation of the parents, referred to a licensed specialist.
-We may also enlist a licensed speech pathologist periodically to monitor and assess speech and language development.
+Children with delayed intellectual or social development skills, with cooperation of the parents, can be referred to a licensed specialist.
 Parents who wish to have their child assessed must give permission for the evaluation.
-At the end of the school year, all children will participate in a Graduation Ceremony celebrating their completion of their academic year.
+At the end of the school year, all VPK and Kindergarten children will participate in a Graduation Ceremony celebrating their completion of their academic year.